microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 it is recommended that you perform the following manual test cases whenever significant changes are made.
 These don't cover all possible scenarios, but they should combine with the unit tests to provide a high level of coverage.

+1. Create an [Azure Pipelines build task][docsbuildtask] including PR Metrics.
+   Do not allow [access to the OAuth token][docsoauth].
+Run the pipeline against any branch.
+Ensure that the task is skipped as it is not running against a PR.
+1. Make your build task a [requirement for a custom branch][docsbranch], and create a PR against that branch.
+In the PR:
+   - create `file.ts` with 10 lines
+   - create `fileTest.cs` with 20 lines
+   - create `file.ignored` with 30 lines
+   - rename an existing file in the repo to `temporary1.ts`
+   - rename an existing file in the repo to `temporary2.ts`
+   - add 5 lines to `temporary2.ts`
+   Leave the description blank.
+After creating the PR, check the status of the build task.
+It should fail with an error as the OAuth token cannot be accessed.
+1. Modify the build task definition to provide
+   [access to the OAuth token][docsoauth].
+Go back to your PR and click "Re-queue" next to the build failure.
+This time, the task should succeed.
+The title should be prefixed with "XS:heavy_check_mark: :black_small_square:", the description should be changed to ":x: Please add a description.", and the metrics comment should be added to the PR with the following details:
+   - :heavy_check_mark: Thanks for keeping your pull request small.
+   - :heavy_check_mark: Thanks for adding tests.
+   - Product code: 15
+   - Test code: 20
+   - Subtotal: 35
+   - Ignored: 30
+   - Total: 65
+1. Modify the build task definition to change the parameters to the following:
+   - Base size: 1
+   - Growth rate: 1
+   - Test factor: 100
+   - File matching patterns: \*\*/file*
+   - Code file extensions: ts
+   Push a new change to the build, adding 1 more line to `file.ignored`.
+The build will re-run and you should see the title prefix updated to "XL:warning: :black_small_square:".
+A new comment corresponding to the new iteration will be added to the thread, which should have the following
+   details:
+   - :x: Try to keep pull requests smaller than 1 lines of new product code by following the Single Responsibility Principle (SRP).
+   - :warning: Consider adding additional tests.
+   - Product code: 10
+   - Test code: 0
+   - Subtotal: 10
+   - Ignored: 56
+   - Total: 66
+   `temporary1.ts` and `temporary2.ts` should both include the closed comment ":exclamation: This file may not need to be reviewed."
+1. Modify the build task definition to change the "test factor" parameter to "0" (not blank).
+Push a new change to the build, adding 1 more line to `file.ignored`.
+The build will re-run and you should see the title prefix updated to "XL :black_small_square:".
+A new comment corresponding to the new iteration will be added to the thread, which should have the following
+   details:
+   - :x: Try to keep pull requests smaller than 1 lines of new product code by following the Single Responsibility Principle (SRP).
+   - Product code: 10
+   - Test code: 0
+   - Subtotal: 10
+   - Ignored: 57
+   - Total: 67
+1. Without pushing addition changes, go back to your PR and click "Re-queue" next to the build.
+The build should success but no changes should be made to the PR.

 ## Debugging